Withering-type botanical microscope, 1780

 Prof. Yuval Goren's Collection of the History of the Microscope

-This is a good and interesting example of the large size microscope model by Nachet of Paris, signed on the base NACHET, 17 rue St Séverin, Paris.
-Thus it can be dated from 1887-95.
-The grand modèle was Nachet's best and most massively designed microscope, having a very large double pillar body with the unique base, which was designed personally by Camille Sebastien Nachet.
-As with other Nachet microscopes, the stand is generally very well made as opposed to some other French makers of the later part of the century.
+This is a good and interesting example of the large-sized microscope model by Nachet of Paris, signed on the base NACHET, 17 rue St Séverin, Paris.
+Thus, it can be dated from 1887-95.
+The grand modèle was Nachet's best and most elaborate microscope, featuring a very large double-pillar body with a unique base, designed personally by Camille Sebastien Nachet.
+As with other Nachet microscopes, the stand is generally very well made, unlike those of some other French makers of the later part of the century.
 Nachet's large microscope was undoubtedly the best French-made microscope of the 19th century.

 A History of the Nachet Firm

-Camille Sebastien Nachet (1799 – 1881) was a Parisian optician at the beginning of the 19th Century.
-After an early career in the French military, in 1834 he began producing lenses for the famous microscope manufacturer, Dr. Charles Chevalier.
-After 6 years, in 1840, he set up his own small business at the address of Rue Serpente 16, Paris under the name, “Maison Nachet & Fils.”
-At first, he began selling achromatic lenses for microscopes to different manufacturers both in France and abroad.
-Then, he began producing his own microscopes based on the drum-type base models made previously by other manufacturers in England and France.
-By the late 1850s, Nachet was included with Chevalier and Oberhauser as the three leading microscope makers in Paris.
+Camille Sebastien Nachet (1799 – 1881) was a Parisian optician at the beginning of the 19th century.
+After serving in the French military, he began producing lenses for the renowned microscope manufacturer Dr. Charles Chevalier in 1834.
+Six years later, in 1840, he established his own small business at 16 Rue Serpente, Paris, under the name “Maison Nachet & Fils.”
+Initially, he sold achromatic lenses for microscopes to various manufacturers in France and abroad.
+He later started producing his own microscopes based on the drum-type base models that had been made previously by other manufacturers in England and France.
+By the late 1850s, Nachet was recognized alongside Chevalier and Oberhauser as one of the three leading microscope makers in Paris.

-At the Great London Exhibition in 1851 both Chevalier and Nachet presented examples of their instruments.
-On final evaluation and judgment it was announced that although Nachet's objectives were deemed to be inferior to those of the leading English makers, his instruments were very well designed and manufactured and his lenses better than those presented by other European makers.
-He was thus awarded a gold medal.
-On the other hand, Doctor Chevalier (his former employer) had to be satisfied with an honorable mention.
+At the Great London Exhibition in 1851, both Chevalier and Nachet showcased examples of their instruments.
+After evaluation, it was announced that while Nachet's objectives were considered inferior to those of the leading English makers, his instruments were well-designed and manufactured, and his lenses surpassed those of other European manufacturers.
+As a result, he was awarded a gold medal, while Dr. Chevalier (his former employer) received only an honorable mention.

 © Microscope History all rights reserved